Bank Swallow

 Identification

 The olive-sided flycatcher is a medium sized bird, dark grey in colour with olive-tinged wings, and a lighter breast.
 The bill is large and plumage on top of the head is raised.
-The easiest way to distinguish this species from other flycatchers (including another SAR, the eastern woodpewee) is by their distinct call which has been said to sound like “quick, three beers”.
+The easiest way to distinguish this species from other flycatchers (including another species at risk, the eastern wood-pewee) is by their distinct call which has been said to sound like “quick, three beers”.

 Habitat